virteal/Inox/README.md

 Ranges are also very efficient to reference a portion of a text, ie a *slice*.
 For example, if you want to reference the first 10 characters of a text, you can use a range.
 That works too with other types of values, like stacks, arrays, maps, etc.

-The range can either be between two indices or between a start index and a length.
+The range can either be between two indices (including or execluding the latter one) or between a start index and a length.
 When an index is negative, it is relative to the end instead of the beginning.
 For example, if the range starts at -10 and run for 5 items, it will reference 5 items starting from 10 items before the end.

 The syntax differs depending on the type of the range, either by indices only or with an index and a length.
 The `..` binary operator creates a range using two indices.
 The `...` binary operator creates a range too but including the upper limit.
 The `::` binary operator creates a range using an index and a length.

 There exist convenient shortcuts for specifying the end of someting or the beginning of something.
-The `^..` operator can be used with a single operand to specify the beginning of something, up to some limit.
+The `^..` operator can be used with a single operand to specify the beginning of something, up to some limit, not included.
 The `::$` operator can be used with a single operand to specify the ending of something.

-All the combinations are possible, including the `^..$` operator that creates a range that references the whole thing and also `[^]`, `[$]` and `[]` to reference a single element, either at the beginning, at the end or at some specified position.
+All the combinations are possible, including the `^...$` operator that creates a range that references the whole thing and also `[^]`, `[$]` and `[]` to reference a single element, either at the beginning, at the end or at some specified position.

 A range is either *bound* or *free*.
 A bound range is a range that references a specific thing.
 A free range is a range that does not reference something, yet.